 Over the past years, many institutions have placed considerable importance on Agricultural Risk Management (ARM).
 Despite the experience and know-how could have been leveraged to develop more comprehensive strategies to cope with the risks, bottlenecks in terms of insufficient knowledge transfer between countries, lack of a structured lessons learned management system, and low take-up of innovation still persist in the area of agricultural risk management.

 In this context, the Platform for Agricultural Risk Management (PARM) – in collaboration with its partners – has raised the need to foster the exchange of knowledge and bring together the experience available on ARM in developing countries, with the objective to build and develop an organized collection of good practices and lessons learned as guidance for policy makers and rural development practitioners to strategically implement and mainstream an holistic ARM approach at global, regional and country level.

-For this purpose, the workshop brings together policy makers, rural development practitioners (development and knowledge partners), farmers organizations and private sector to share strengths and weaknesses of their ARM experiences.
-Although a full impact assessment of different ARM initiatives is beyond the scope of this workshop, examples of detailed assessment will be conveyed.
+For this purpose, the workshop brought together over 70 participants from policy makers, rural development practitioners (development and knowledge partners), farmers organizations and private sector to share strengths and weaknesses of their ARM experiences.
+Although a full impact assessment of different ARM initiatives is beyond the scope of this workshop, examples of detailed assessment were conveyed.

 - Define a set of methodological guidelines and measures to help identify the key pillars for good ARM practices and guide on how to mainstream ARM into project design and investments in agriculture;

 - Share knowledge and experiences on ARM tools and initiatives showcasing their strengths, weaknesses and lessons learned;

 - Present how different partnerships or institutional arrangements, including public and private sector, and national or international agencies, can create opportunities for mainstreaming ARM into policies;